noshore5/moabb/ai_docs/experimental_policy.md

 | 7 | 0 | 0 | frozen until allowed |
 | 8 | 0 | 0 | frozen until allowed |
 | 9 | 0 | 0 | frozen until allowed |

+## Run naming and optional context

+- Timestamp-generated IDs are fine for ordinary exploration.
+Give a run a descriptive ID when its result is intended to be revisited or compared later.
+- Use `--no-overwrite` when a named result must be preserved.
+- Once the runner supports the optional experiment description use it when the motivation is not evident from the run ID and effective configuration.